ALISON STEWART, Host:

 STEWART: You chose to work with Tony Hoffer, who's worked with Beck, right?
 And Grandaddy?

-STEWART: What did he get out of you that you didn't necessarily know within you?
+STEWART: What did he get out of you that you didn't necessarily know was in you?

 STEWART: One of the neat things on the CD cover is there's ripped out pieces of paper - pictures of - with your writings and your scribblings, and there is always a city and a date up on the top.